Skip to content

-Tracking Deployments
+Tracking deployments

 Honeybadger has an API to keep track of project deployments.
 Whenever you deploy, all errors for that environment will be resolved automatically.
 You can choose to enable or disable the auto-resolve feature from your Honeybadger project settings page.